 Log.
-To enable permanent logging activity, click the Enable radio button beside Log.
+To enable permanent logging activity, select Enable from the drop-down menu beside Log.
 The default setting for this function is Disable.

 If you have chosen to monitor the Access Point's traffic, then you can designate a PC that will receive permanent log files periodically.
 In the Send Log to field, enter the IP address of this PC.
 To view these permanent logs, you must use Logviewer software, which can be downloaded free of charge from www.linksys.com.